IATA hopes FAA meet will lead to better alignment on MAX re-entering service

-MONTREAL (Reuters) - International Air Transport Association (IATA) director general Alexandre de Juniac said on Tuesday he hoped a Montreal gathering this week of regulators will lead to greater alignment over conditions to allow Boeing’s (BA.N) 737 MAX jet to re-enter service.
+MONTREAL, Sept 24 (Reuters) - International Air Transport Association (IATA) director general Alexandre de Juniac said on Tuesday he hoped a Montreal gathering this week of regulators will lead to greater alignment over conditions to allow Boeing’s 737 MAX jet to re-enter service.

 Boeing’s MAX was grounded worldwide in March after two crashes involving the model.